Each year we receive more requests for assistance and as a result we are always looking for new responders to join the

-There are other benefits available to our volunteers such as the Blue Light Discount Card scheme, and digital mapping.
+There are also other benefits available to our volunteers such as the Blue Light Discount Card scheme, and nationwide digital mapping.

 What is my commitment?

 You are free to commit as much or as little time as you are able and, whilst we hope our members will make themselves available when the call comes, we appreciate that work, family or other commitments may mean you are sometimes unable to turn-out.

 We do ask that where possible you take part in training programmes or exercises, and we will give as much notice of these as possible.
 Call-outs can happen any time: during the week, in the evenings and at weekends.
-We particularly need people who are available during the week.
+We particularly need people who are available during the working week.

 There is a one-off joining fee of £25 to help towards the cost of providing equipment, our public liability insurance and administration costs, with a £15 annual membership fee in subsequent years.

 How will I be called?
 Do I need to carry a pager?

-We use a mobile app and text-message based system to relay messages and alert responders to stand-by or call-out situations.
-Please ensure we have your current mobile phone number so that we can both alert you, and call you to keep in touch during call-outs so we can look after your welfare.
+We use a web and text-message based system to relay messages and alert responders to stand-by or call-out situations.
+Please ensure we have your current mobile phone number so that we can both alert you, and keep in touch with you during call-outs so we can look after your welfare.